If you need help to pay your council tax bill, you might be eligible for Council Tax Reduction.

 |Non-dependants in remunerative work with gross weekly income of £484 or over||£13.50||£12.85|

 |Non-dependants aged 18 or over and not in remunerative work||£4.47||£4.20|

 |Dwelling occupied by a student or students and one or more people on Income Support, income-based Jobseeker's Allowance or Pension Credit||N/A||100% off council tax bill|

-You can make a new claim online - go to our make a benefit claim page for more information.
+You can make a claim online.
+Find our more about how to make a benefit claim.

 - You're an asylum seeker or sponsored to be in the UK.

 If you're struggling to pay your council tax bill, and you've looked at all other options, we may be able to offer you a discretionary discount to help make your council tax instalments more affordable.

 Second adult rebate (pensioners only)

 Second adult rebate is for single people who pay council tax and share their home with another adult who is:

 - aged 18 or over